 Built by Newport News Shipbuilding in Newport News, Virginia.
 Laid down May 1, 1928.
 Launched September 7, 1929.
 Commissioned June 17, 1930 as USS Houston CL-30 with Captain Jesse Bishop Gay in command.
 On July 1, 1931 redesignated as a heavy cruiser as CA-30.

 Houston became flagship of the U.S. Fleet on September 19, 1938 until December 28.
-Participated in training exercises, including "Fleet Problem XX", on January 4, 1939 traveling from San Francisco to Norfolk and Key West.
-Embarked the President and the Chief of Naval Operations, Admiral William D. Leahy, for the duration of the exercise.
-Next arrived Houston on 7 April 7, 1939 for a brief visit before returning to Seattle on 30 May.
-Assigned as flagship of the Hawaiian Detachment, arrived Pearl Harbor after a post-overhaul shakedown on December 7, 1939.
-Returning to the United States on February 17, 1940 to Mare Island.
+Participated in training exercises, including "Fleet Problem XX", on January 4, 1939 traveling from San Francisco via the Panama Canal to Norfolk and Key West.
+For the duration of the exercise embarked U.S. President Roosevelt and the Chief of Naval Operations, Admiral William D. Leahy.
+Next arrived Houston arriving April 7, 1939 for a brief visit before returning via the Panama Canal to Seattle arriving May 30, 1939.
+Assigned as flagship of the Hawaiian Detachment, arrived Pearl Harbor for on December 7, 1939.
+On February 17, 1940 to Mare Island.

-Departed for Hawaii and the Philippine on November 3, 1940, arriving arriving at Manila Bay on November 19 and became the flagship of Admiral Thomas C. Hart, Commander Asiatic Fleet based at Cavite Naval Base.
+On November 3, 1940 departs via Hawaii bound for the Philippines and enters Manila Bay on November 19, 1940 and became the flagship of Admiral Thomas C. Hart, Commander Asiatic Fleet at Cavite Naval Base.

-On December 4, 1941 arrived at Ilo Ilo and was fueled and readied for action, then departed on December 7, 1941 at 6:30pm, before Japanese bombers attacked.
-Joined by the light cruiser, USS Boise, and on the following day by destroyers USS Stewart and USS Edwards, USS Langley CV-1 and the fleet oilers USS Pecos and USS Trinity.
-On December 15, the convoy arrived at Balikpapan, then departed for Surabaya and finally arrived at Darwin arriving December 28.
+On December 4, 1941 arrives Ilo Ilo and was fueled and readied for action,.
+On December 7, 1941 at 6:30pm departs before Japanese bombers attacked and at sea is joined by light cruiser, USS Boise (CL-47) and the following day joined by USS Langley (CV-1), USS Stewart (DD-224) and USS John D. Edwards (DD-216), and the fleet oilers USS Pecos (AO-6) and USS Trinity (AO-13).
+On December 15, 1941 the convoy reached Balikpapan, then departed for Surabaya then Darwin arriving thirteen days later.
 After patrol duty, she joined the American-British-Dutch-Australian (ABDA) force at Surabaya.